DustinRogers/Choosing-Sample-Size/Sample_Size_Markdown.md

 - A typical requirement for the power is 80%.
 In other words, we will tolerate a 20% chance of a type 2 error (1 - power).
 The typical requirement for the significance level is 5%.

-3. Determining what a proper detectable difference should be For this problem, the detectable difference is the difference in sales between test and control stores that would be considered "significant".
+3. Determining what a proper detectable difference should be For this problem, the detectable difference is the difference in profitablity between test and control stores that would be considered "significant".
 We cannot solve for the sample size without first specifying the level of impact we want to be able to detect with our test.
 The key is to define what "pay off" means for this study, which depends on what would be considered a success as well as the cost of running the study.
 Since I didn't have exact cost estimates that it would take to run this study I asked for a range and used this in my analysis.
 Using a range also allowed us to see exactly how the minimum sample size relates with a change in detectable differences.

 Below I will walk through the steps described with actual data:

 First, I want to do a cursery glance at the data to make sure it is structured correctly and looks reasonable.
-1. I am mainly concerned with the Sales column.
+1. I am mainly concerned with the Gross Margin and Sales columns.
 It appears that there is a least one row with zero sales.
 I will need to get rid of these.
 2. I don't see any null values.
 This is great.

 ```r